Spectrally distinguishing symmetric spaces I: Introduction

 For an arbitrary compact connected Riemannian manifold $(M,g)$, we will denote by $0=\lambda_0(M,g)<\lambda_1(M,g)\leq \lambda_2(M,g)\leq \dots$ the eigenvalues of the associated Laplace-Beltrami operator.
 The smallest positive eigenvalue $\lambda_1(M,g)$ is usually called \emph{the first eigenvalue} or \emph{fundamental tone}.

 The main tools in the proofs of Theorems~\ref{thm0:disparityScomplex}--\ref{thm0:spectraluniquenessSquaternionic} are explicit expressions for the first eigenvalue of every $G$-invariant metric on $\Scomplex[n]$ and $\Squaternionic[n]$ discussed above (Theorem~\ref{thm1:1steigenvalue} and \ref{thm2:lambda1}).
-These expressions are of interest in themselves due to the analytical importance of $\lambda_1(M,g)$ (e.g.\ in Poincaré inequality) as well as it gives strong insight in the geometry of the manifold and its several applications (e.g.\ on harmonic maps, minimal submanifolds, Yamabe problem, stability of Einstein manifolds).
+These expressions are of interest in themselves due to the analytical importance of $\lambda_1(M,g)$ (e.g.\ in Poincaré inequality) as well as it gives strong insight into the geometry of the manifold and has several applications (e.g.\ on harmonic maps, minimal submanifolds, Yamabe problem, stability of Einstein manifolds).

-It has been well known for a while that the full spectrum of the Laplacian on a \emph{normal} homogeneous Riemannian manifold can be computed in Lie theoretical terms (see e.g.\ \cite[\S5.6]{Wallach-book}, \cite{BerestovskiiSvirkin}).
+It is well known that the full spectrum of the Laplacian on a \emph{normal} homogeneous Riemannian manifold can be computed in Lie theoretical terms (see e.g.\ \cite[\S5.6]{Wallach-book}, \cite{BerestovskiiSvirkin}).
 However, generic metrics on $\mathcal M_G(G/H)$ for the homogeneous spaces as in \eqref{eq:realizacionesG/H} are not normal.
 We next review some previous calculations of $\lambda_1(M,g)$ for non-normal homogeneous metrics.

 Urakawa~\cite{Urakawa79} obtained $\lambda_1(G,g_t)$ for certain 1-parameter curve $g_t$ of left-invariant metrics on an arbitrary compact semisimple Lie group $G$, showing that in general the functional